Program Contact: Chrys Bertolotto, Program Manager (425) 357-6020 • email@example.com

 This training includes expert presentations, field trips and hands-on practice in:

-- marine organism identification
+marine organism identification

-- water quality conditions
+water quality conditions

-- public education tips
+public education tips

 planned restoration efforts

 and so much more!

 You don’t need to be an expert to participate – just be interested in Puget Sound issues and be willing and able to participate in projects after the training is over.

 Curious about life on the beach?
 Like to share what you know?
 Become a WSU Beach Naturalist!

 Each year we offer a shortened training course and volunteer opportunity for people who want to dip their toes into Puget Sound intertidal ecology.

 Take 17 hours of training with WSU Extension Beach Watchers to learn about how marine life survives the ever-changing beach environment and how to share your new knowledge with the public.